We know that parenting is the biggest responsibility we will ever have.

 We only scratched the surface, and we want to provide more help.

 So Wendy and I are offering a FREE workshop on what positive parenting looks like–parenting with connection, compassion, but also firm discipline.

 It’ll be next Thursday, September 14, at 1 pm EST, and it would be awesome if you could join us live so you can ask questions.
 (Plus there will be door prizes for those of you who are there live!).

 But even if you can’t be there live, you can still watch the video afterwards if you sign up now.

 If you’re tired of making empty threats; if you’re tired of the behaviour you don’t want repeating; if you’re tired of feeling disconnected from your kids–I really do want to help.

 And I want to help you stop this cycle where you ask them to behave; you threaten them; they act up more, and finally in anger you yell or spank.
 Or just want to go lock yourself in your room.
 (I did that once!)

 I wish I had had Wendy when Rebecca was 2, because we handled her tantrums all wrong.
+And I wish I had had Wendy when Rebecca was 11 and I was constantly in a power struggle with her and her little sister over chores.
 We honestly didn’t know any better.

-But now we can now!
-And I see Rebecca handling her son Alex so differently, and it’s absolutely lovely to watch.
+But now we can!
+And I see Rebecca handling her so differently, and it’s absolutely lovely to watch.